mikegallimore/NHL_Single/README.md

 <code>python run_game.py 20182019 20001 --tweet no</code><br>
 <code>python run_game.py 20182019 20001 --units skip</code><br>

-You can always reference the required and optional arguments in the shell by typing the following:
+You can always reference the required and optional arguments in the shell by typing the following:<br>
 <code>python run_game.py -h</code>

 ### Acknowledgements